Reach M-PWER Program

 What is the M-PWER Program?

 The M-PWR program is strength-based, goal focused, culturally safe and anti-oppressive, trauma informed as well as family and person centred.
-During the program, families will create a Family Action Plan with REACH staff identifying their priorites and goals as well as a transition plan once service is complete.
+During the program, families will create a Family Action Plan with REACH staff identifying their priorities and goals.
+Families work on these goals over a 6 month period and are then supported to transition out of the program over a 3 month period.

 Eligibility: